Tesla’s real problem isn’t brand damage. It’s boundary closure.

 Start here:

-How it gets judged: Brier scoring + postmortems on a quarterly cadence
+How it gets judged: Brier scoring + postmortems.
+Monthly monitoring.
+First scored results: October 2026

 Why Tesla, why now